 SW/CM: Franz Beckenbauer

-He was one of the best ever player in history.
+Franz Beckenbauer was one of the best ever player in history.
 Known as Der Kaiser, he was credited with revolutionizing the sweeper position.
-Twice selected European Footballer of the Year, Beckenbauer appeared 103 times for West Germany and played in three FIFA World Cups, winning the WC in 1974 and the European Championship in 1972.
-He won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
+He was twice selected European Footballer of the Year.
+Beckenbauer appeared 103 times for West Germany and played in three FIFA World Cups, winning the World Cup in 1974 and the European Championship in 1972.
+At the club level, he won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
 He also played for Hamburger and NY Cosmos.

 With Borussia Dortmund as a player, Sammer won the Bundesliga and DFL-Supercup in 1995, the Bundesliga, DFL-Supercup, and European Footballer of the Year in 1996, and the UEFA Champions League and Intercontinental Cup in 1997.
 He also played for Inter Milan and Dynamo Dresden.
 With Die Mannschaft as a player, Sammer won the UEFA Euro 1996, where he was named the tournament's best player, and was subsequently awarded the Ballon d'Or later that year.
 Sammer retired with 74 total caps, 23 for East Germany and 51 for the unified side.